 Practical tips for EU-focused teams

-Use Frankfurt as your primary, not your only.
-For applications where APAC or North American users matter, a CDN handles their static assets while your Frankfurt origin serves dynamic requests to EU users.
-This gives you EU compliance for data while maintaining performance for global users.
+Use Frankfurt as your primary, not necessarily your only location.
+For applications where APAC or North American users matter, a CDN can handle static assets while the Frankfurt origin serves dynamic requests to EU users.
+Review what the CDN logs or processes separately from the origin-server decision.

 Monitor during EU business hours specifically.
 Peak traffic for European workloads typically falls between 9am and 6pm CET.
 Schedule load tests and capacity reviews to include this window.